Timilof/project-1-1819/README.md

   ![screen cap img](/src/img/screen_1.png)

+I use the OBA wrapper created and maintained by [maamlamp](https://github.com/maanlamp/OBA-wrapper)

 ## Features
   * Overview page with 9 childrens books each with a different them or belonging to a different genre